-The Board has determined that eight of the Board's nominees for director, Ms. Bomhard, Ms. Cates, Mr. Foss, Mr. Monahan, Mr. Prim, Mr. Rosenfeld, Ms. Singh and Mr. Stanbrook, are independent within the meaning of the rules of the SEC, NYSE and NI 58-101.
+The Board has determined that nine of the Board's nominees for director, Ms. Bomhard, Ms. Cates, Mr. Foss, Mr. Fowden, Mr. Lewis, Ms. Marcus, Mr. Prim, Ms. Singh and Mr. Stanbrook, are independent within the meaning of the rules of the SEC, NYSE and NI 58-101.
 A director is "independent" in accordance with the rules of the SEC, NYSE and NI 58-101 if the Board affirmatively determines that such director has no material relationship with us (either directly or as a partner, shareowner or officer of an organization that has a relationship with us).
 Mr. Harrington is a management director and therefore is not independent.
-Mr. Fowden, our current Chairman of the Board and former Chief Executive Officer and Executive Chairman of the Board, transitioned to the role of Chairman in the second quarter of 2020.
-Mr. Fowden will be considered independent as of March 29, 2023.